RealA10N/notrandom/README.txt

 Implementation of the builtin 'random' API, which guarantees 100% deterministic and reproducible computation of values, regardless of python versions, operating system or environment (a guarantee that the 'random' module does not provide).
 Non randomness guaranteed!

-For example, when seeding the generator with the integer 0, the those are the first 3 floating numbers, across all systems, Python implement and versions.
+For example, when seeding the generator with the integer 0, the those are the first 3 floating numbers, across all systems, Python Implementations and versions.
 Try it yourself!

 >> from notrandom import random, seed
 >> seed(0)